-The fellowship group is a place to get to know a few people well as you share a common desire to be a disciple of Jesus Christ.
-Fellowship groups of 5 to 12 generally meet in members' home twice each month to support and encourage one another in our lives as Christians.
-The groups study the Bible together, pray for one another and share their lives, ideas, concerns, laughter, and sometimes, food.
-Through studying God's word together group members connect Biblical truth with their lives.
+Fellowship groups are a place to get to know a few people a little better as you share a common desire to be a disciple of Jesus Christ.
+Fellowship groups of 5 to 12 generally meet in a members' home twice each month to support and encourage one another in our lives as Christians.
+The groups study the Bible together, pray for one another, and share their lives, ideas, concerns, laughter, and sometimes food.
+Through studying God's word together, group members connect Biblical truth with their lives.
 They build relationships with each other that stand the test of time and trials.
 They are facilitated by trained lay leaders and the curriculum is chosen by the group, with the help of the facilitators.
-There is a group scheduled nearly every day of the week, and times vary.

 Additional Reading and Study Groups

-- Kerygma Bible Study Group— meets at different members' homes on Sunday evenings, approximately every two weeks, using a Kerygma resource book on a specific book of the Bible.
-Join us by contacting Judy Stuart for dates and times, email@example.com
+- Kerygma Bible Study Group— This group meets at different members' homes on Sunday evenings, approximately every two weeks, and uses a Kerygma resource book to study a specific book of the Bible.
+Join by contacting Becky Gaffney for dates and times, firstname.lastname@example.org

 - Advent and Lenten Groups - During Advent and Lent, small groups meet once a week to read and discuss a particular book selected for the entire church to read during that holy season.

-To get in a small group for Bible study, or for more information on book groups, discussion groups, or Advent and Lenten groups, contact Rev. Rogers, firstname.lastname@example.org.
+To join a small group for Bible study, or for more information on book groups, discussion groups, or Advent and Lenten groups, contact Rev. Melissa Anne Rogers, email@example.com.